CSpanias/SecHeaders/headers/strict-transport-security/README.md

 ![strict-transport-security-1d.png](images/strict-transport-security-1d.png)

-4. After visiting the `https://` protocol, the certificate would be stored in the browser:
+Now, after visiting the `https://` protocol, the certificate will be stored in the browser:

 ![strict-transport-security-1e.png](images/strict-transport-security-1e.png)

-5. Now, we won't be able to visit the HTTP port; the browser will automatically rewrite HTTP to HTTPS before the request leaves:
+As a result, we won't be able to visit the HTTP port; the browser will automatically rewrite HTTP to HTTPS before the request leaves:

 ![strict-transport-security-1f.png](images/strict-transport-security-1f.png)